An ode to Nicolas Anelka at Arsenal, one of the best transfers ever

-Nicolas Anelka stayed for only two years at Arsenal and left in acrimonious circumstances – but what a player and what a signing he was.
+Nicolas Anelka only spent two years at Arsenal and left in acrimonious circumstances – but what a player and what a signing he was.

 Nineteen goals in forty-six appearances for Arsenal might not sound like the record of a player worthy of celebrating more than 20 years on from his signing, but as effectively the prototype for the lone forward which most teams play with today, Anelka had a big impact on English football.